Mutual Exchange Guarantee

 You must not move without getting the written permission of all landlords involved in the exchange and the signing of the tenancy documents.
 It is illegal to offer money or goods to someone to secure an exchange.

 There are now lots of dedicated websites for mutual exchanges, inlcuding Facebook.
 As with any website, please ensure your safety.
 Estuary cannot take any responsibility for the accuracy of the information on these sites.
-You are responsible for any registration fees with the exception of the sites below, which Estuary subscribe to.
+You are responsible for any registration fees, with the exception of HomeSwapper or House Exchange.
+You can use these free of charge because we subscribe to them.
+Please note that their links will open into a new window.